labex-labs/open-source-labs/rust/rust-book/lab-ch03-02-data-types/step6.md

 }
 ```

 The main way to use Boolean values is through conditionals, such as an `if` expression.
-We'll cover how `if` expressions work in Rust in "Control Flow" on page XX.
+We'll cover how `if` expressions work in Rust in "Control Flow".